Speakers Bureau

 Senior Speaker:

-Dr. Jason Del Gandio (rhetoric4radicals {at} gmail(.)com) is an Assistant Professor of Public Communication at Temple University.
+Dr. Jason Del Gandio (rhetoric4radicals@gmail.com) is an Assistant Professor of Public Communication at Temple University.
 He specializes in rhetoric, the philosophy of communication and language, critical analysis, radical social and political theory, and to a lesser extent, performance studies.
 He participated in the global justice movement in the early 2000s and went on to fair trade activism, Latin American solidarity, and anti-war activism.
 These experiences inspired Jason’s first book, “Rhetoric for Radicals: A Handbook for 21st Century Activists” (November, 2008), which received the Gold Award by the Independent Publishers Industry in the social activism category.
 He also offers workshops for activists on communication and rhetoric.
 He is now working on his next book, which focuses on the political relationship between communication, desire, and the creation of reality.
 In general, Jason is an intellectual activist dedicated to social justice.
 More information can be found at www.jasondelgandio.com.

 Topic Areas: